IntEL4CoRo/ViB-public/content/page/softwaretools/KnowRob Knowledge Executive Laboratory/index.md

 acquiring and grounding knowledge, serving as a semantic framework for integrating information from different sources and making it actionable in robots.

+Clicking on the link below will take you to the KnowRob homepage.
+There, you’ll have access to everything you need to get started with KnowRob, including its open-source code, step-by-step installation guides, helpful tutorials, and detailed documentation for the software framework.

 <div class="hidde-after-preview">
 <!-- <a class="btn btn-primary" target="_blank" href="">Run Code</a> -->
 <a class="btn btn-success" target="_blank" href="https://github.com/knowrob/knowrob">Source Code</a>